Kansas City shooting was not an act of terrorism or homegrown violence, say police

 "This is not Kansas City," she added at the end of the news conference.

-"The Super Bowl is the most unifying event in America," President Biden said."For this joy to be turned to tragedy today in Kansas City cuts deep in the American soul.
+"The Super Bowl is the most unifying event in America," President Biden said in a statement on Wednesday.
+"For this joy to be turned to tragedy today in Kansas City cuts deep in the American soul.
 Today's events should move us, shock us, shame us into acting."

-Vice President Kamala Harris added, "Today was supposed to be a day of celebration and joy in Kansas City.
+Vice President Harris said on X on Wednesday, "Today was supposed to be a day of celebration and joy in Kansas City.
 Instead, it is another day where America has experienced senseless gun violence.
 It doesn't have to be this way.

-It's unclear yet how many fans attended the celebration, but NPR member station KCUR said that during last year's victory parade close to 1 million flooded downtown for the rally.
+It's unclear yet how many fans attended the celebration, but NPR member station KCUR said that during last year's victory parade, close to 1 million people flooded downtown for the rally.

 Many families were in attendance